eigerco/polka-storage/cli/polka-storage/storagext-cli/README.md

 ### `publish-storage-deals`

 As a storage provider, you are able to publish storage deals you have done off-chain.
-As this is expirmental CLI, you must provide Client's private key to sign a deal.
+As this is an experimental CLI, you must provide Client's private key to sign a deal.
 Normally, you'd just publish a signed message which you received from a client.

 ```